-While 10, 14 and 18 karat gold is available in white, yellow, and rose gold, 24k gold is only available in yellow gold.
+While 10, 14, and 18 karat gold is available in white, yellow, and rose gold, 24k gold is only available in yellow gold.
 This is because 24k gold is 100% pure gold, meaning it has no mixture of any other alloys or metals.
 Some of the most common metals used to mix with gold are copper, silver, nickel, palladium, and zinc.
 Depending on what metals are used and the percentage that they’re present will result in these three common colors.
 White gold has more nickel and zinc, while rose gold contains more copper.
 Without the mixture of other metals, 24k gold can only be yellow gold.

 The grading system of gold is based on the karat system, which measures the purity and ratio of pure gold vs. other metals in jewelry.
 The higher content of gold, the higher the karat rating.
 The highest karat rating available for gold is 24k, which is why it is the purest form of gold.
-But why do you need to know about the different karats, and does it make a difference for your engagement ring or wedding band?
-Yes!
+But does understanding the karat system truly make a difference when shopping for your engagement ring or wedding band?
+Yes, it does!

 Should I Choose 24k Gold?